Chapter 4: Business & Administration04:21:00 Financial Exigency

 The following conditions constitute grounds for appeal by an individual of notice of termination:

-- That established institutional procedures or provisions of TBR Board Policy 5:02:06:00 were not followed.
+- That established institutional procedures or provisions of TBR Policy 5:02:06:00 were not followed.

-- That appropriate criteria were not applied, including but not limited to the allegation that his or her selection constituted a violation of the individual's academic freedom or that unfounded or arbitrary assumptions of fact were made.
+- That appropriate criteria were not applied, including but not limited to the allegation that their selection constituted a violation of the individual's academic freedom or that unfounded or arbitrary assumptions of fact were made.

 The Hearing Committee shall not review the decision concerning the declaration of financial exigency or the president's plan for the amount of reduction to be assumed by each primary budgetary sub-unit.

-A recommendation will be made to the president by the Faculty or Staff Hearing Committee that he/she uphold or reverse the action of termination, and the president will inform the appropriate Hearing Committee and the individual of his/her final decision.
+A recommendation will be made to the president by the Faculty or Staff Hearing Committee that they uphold or reverse the action of termination, and the president will inform the appropriate Hearing Committee and the individual of their final decision.

-The final decision of the president may be appealed to the chancellor and, after he/she has made a decision, to the Tennessee Board of Regents.
+The final decision of the president may be appealed to the chancellor and, after they have made a decision, to the Tennessee Board of Regents.

 - Continuing Rights of Persons Terminated Under Conditions of Financial Exigency.
-No vacancy caused by termination under conditions of financial exigency shall be filled for a period of three years from the time of notice of termination without first offering the position to the person terminated (academic or non-academic), provided that the person terminated keeps the institution informed of his or her current mailing address.
-If the person previously terminated is offered the position and accepts, he or she will be returned in the same rank and tenure status.
+No vacancy caused by termination under conditions of financial exigency shall be filled for a period of three years from the time of notice of termination without first offering the position to the person terminated (academic or non-academic), provided that the person terminated keeps the institution informed of their current mailing address.
+If the person previously terminated is offered the position and accepts, they will be returned in the same rank and tenure status.

 - Termination of Declaration of Financial Exigency.
 If the financial health of the institution improves sufficiently, the president shall initiate a proposal for the termination of a declared state of financial exigency.
 The policies and procedures established by this policy shall continue in effect during the period of a state of financial exigency.
 At the termination of a declared state, that action by the Tennessee Board of Regents shall cause all policies, procedures, and bodies created in this policy for the sole purpose of making and implementing exigency decisions to cease to exist.